-Code hooks Bugzilla forappear in source files as а single method call in the Bugzilla::Hook->process("name");.
-For mat instance, enter_bug.cgi may "enter_bug-entrydefaultvars". file invoke the hook Thus, source at а BUGZILLA_ROOT/extensions/EXTENSION_NAME/code/enter_bug-entrydefaultvars.pl will be automatically invoked when the code hook is reached.
+Code hooks appear in Bugzilla source files as a single method call the for-For mat Bugzilla::Hook->process("name");. instance, enter bug.cgi "enter_bug-entrydefaultvars". may invoke the hook Thus, source file at BUGZILLA_ROOT/extensions/EXTENSION_NAME/code/enter_bug-entrydefaultvars.pl will be automatically invoked when the code hook is reached.